Ahmaud Arbery killers get life in prison; no parole for father, son

-Ahmaud Arbery killers get life in prison; no parole for father, sonSaturday, January 08, 2022
+Ahmaud Arbery killers get life in prison; no parole for father, sonFriday, January 07, 2022

 |

-BRUNSWICK, Georgia (AP) — Three white men convicted of murder for chasing and killing Ahmaud Arbery were sentenced to life in prison Friday, with a judge denying any chance of parole for the father and son who armed themselves and initiated the deadly pursuit of the 25-year-old Black man.
+BRUNSWICK, Georgia (AP) — Three white men who chased and killed Ahmaud Arbery were sentenced Friday to life in prison, with a judge denying any chance of parole for the father and son who armed themselves and initiated the deadly pursuit of the 25-year-old Black man.

-Superior Court Judge Timothy Walmsley said Arbery left his home for a jog and ended up running for his life for five minutes as the men chased him until they finally cornered him.
-The judge paused for a minute of silence to help drive home a sense of what that time must have felt like for Arbery, whose killing became part of a larger national reckoning on racial injustice.

-“When I thought about this, I thought from a lot of different angles.
-I kept coming back to the terror that must have been in the mind of the young man running through Satilla Shores,” he said, mentioning the neighbourhood where Arbery was killed.

-Arbery's mother said she suffered a personal, intense loss made worse by a trial where the defence was that her son had made bad choices that led to his death.
+Arbery's mother asked for the maximum sentence, saying she suffered a personal, intense loss made worse by a trial where the men's defense was that Arbery made bad choices that led to his death.

 “This wasn't a case of mistaken identity or mistaken fact.
 They chose to target my son because they didn't want him in their community.
 They chose to treat him differently than other people who frequently visited their community,” Wanda Cooper-Jones said.
 "And when they couldn't sufficiently scare or intimidate him, they killed him.”

-The sentences matched the recommendation of prosecutor Linda Dunikoski, who said all deserved the mandatory life sentence for showing “no empathy for the trapped and terrified Ahmaud Arbery”.
+Prosecutor Linda Dunikoski asked the judge for life without parole for Travis and Greg McMichael and the possibility of parole for Bryan.
+But she said all deserved that mandatory life sentence for showing “no empathy for the trapped and terrified Ahmaud Arbery.”

 Contending the McMichaels still believed they didn't do anything wrong, Dunikoski disclosed Friday that Greg McMichael gave Bryan's cellphone video of the shooting to an attorney, who leaked it.